 Due to diverse cultures within any work environment, there may be those that aren’t comfortable with a first name basis.
 Show them the respect they ask for regarding this.

-While students may interact with teachers often, it is never acceptable to interact with them on a first name basis.
+While students may interact with teachers often, it is never acceptable to interact with them on a first-name basis.
 They should always be addressed by their last name.
-Some like to be called professor, teacher, or some other alternative they are widely known by with their student population.
+Some like to be called professors, teachers, or some other alternative they are widely known by with their student population.
 On the first day of class, the teachers tend to introduce themselves and share such details.